College Credit in High School

-Dual Credit: High school student enrolls in a college course and receives simultaneous academic credit for the course from both the college and the high school.
+Dual Credit: A high school student enrolls in a college course and receives simultaneous academic credit for the course from both the college and the high school.

 DC classes are taken through a local college.
 These classes are taken at your high school during the school day with either a certified teacher or a professor sent by the college.

-AP: College-level coursework taken in high school.
-Colleges award college credit to students who successfully complete the course and pass the corresponding AP exams.
+Advance Placement (AP): College-level coursework taken in high school.
+Colleges credit students who complete the course and pass the corresponding AP exams.

 AP classes are taken through a rigorous curriculum with specially trained teachers.